 - Select an online course below.
-At the completion of the course the customer will receive a temporary certificate.
+At the completion of the course the customer will receive a temporary certificate with a valid Hunter Education certificate number.
 A permanent card will be mailed out.

 - Students must complete online course and bring the online course completion certificate to a mandatory ODFW field day.

-- Field day instruction includes a review of course topics, Oregon hunting regulations, ethics, conservation, firearm safety field exercises, a live-fire exercise and a sixty question written final exam.
+- Field day instruction includes a review of course topics, Oregon hunting regulations, ethics, conservation, firearm safety field exercises, a live-fire exercise and a 60 question written final exam.